-Paragraph 100 stipulates that "Inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but
+Paragraph 100 stipulates that "Inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but where development is necessary making it safe without increasing flood risk elsewhere."

 The conservation and enhancement of the natural environment is discussed at Paragraphs 109 to 125.